Roy6801/Google-Image-Scraper/README.md

 # import Scraper class
 from gi_scraper import Scraper

-# important since the library implements multiprocessing
+# important since the module is built on top of multiprocessing
 if __name__ == "__main__":

     # creating Scraper object